MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 ### Change tracking and inventory

-[**Change tracking and inventory using Azure Monitoring Agent](/azure/automation/change-tracking/overview-monitoring-agent) tracks changes in virtual machines hosted in Azure, on-premises, and other cloud environments to help you pinpoint operational and environmental issues with software managed by the Distribution Package Manager.
+[**Change tracking and inventory using Azure Monitoring Agent](/azure/automation/change-tracking/overview-monitoring-agent) tracks OS configuration drift in virtual machines.
+This automates detection of drift, the inventory running services, and installed packages on the virtual machines in your workload.
 Items that are tracked by Change Tracking and Inventory include:

-- Windows software
-- Linux software (packages)
+- Installed Windows and Linux software
-- Windows and Linux files
+- Key Windows and Linux files
 - Windows registry keys
-- Windows services
+- Windows services and Linux daemons
-- Linux daemon

 ## Related links